The Barfly

-The Barfly was a chain of live music venues in the United Kingdom originally started by Nick Moore, Jeremy Ledlin and Be Rozzo on Valentine's Day 1997.
+The Barfly is a pub and live music venues in the United Kingdom originally started by Nick Moore, Jeremy Ledlin and Be Rozzo on Valentine's Day 1997.
 Club nights and events tended to feature rock, alternative and independent music.

 The flagship venue was based in Camden Town, London, England.
 The premises are still used as a live music venue, which has a capacity of 200.

+In December 2025 the venue was purchased by Propaganda Independent Venues who announced they plan to restore the venue to its previous Barfly name.

 Camden venue

 Prior to 2000, the flagship Camden venue had been known as The Monarch, a pub which had hosted live music gigs since the 1980s.
 During the 1990s it became a regular venue for Britpop bands.
 The venue was featured in Episode 5 of Season 2 of TV series Spaced which centred around lead characters Tim and Daisy having a night out in Camden.

 The Barfly brand began with one club in 1996, originally at The Falcon pub, before moving to The Monarch in 2000, which was then renamed The Barfly, with the old name "The Monarch" being later taken up by another nearby venue, the former Misty Moon.

 In May 2016, the Columbo Group purchased the Barfly from its previous owner, MAMA & Company.
 In June 2016, it closed the venue.
 After refurbishment, the space has reopened as the Camden Assembly.